-- You need to talk to your supervisor before the class registration. - If you fail to get credits from the research guidance on the first year, "the certificate of expected completion" cannot be issued on the second year. - As for Degree Conferment Examination Criteria, check the Diploma Policy. - Students participating in double degree programs are required to meet the completion requirements of each double degree program.
+You need to talk to your supervisor before the class registration.

+If you fail to get credits from the research guidance on the first year, "the certificate of expected completion" cannot be issued on the second year.

+As for Degree Conferment Examination Criteria, check the Diploma Policy.

+Students participating in double degree programs are required to meet the completion requirements of each double degree program.
 Please refer to the "Guidelines for Double Degree Programs" posted on the university website for detailed program information.

-≪ Research Guidance ≫
+"Research Guidance"

-• Course: Electrical Engineering and Computer Science, Materials Science and Engineering, Applied Chemistry, Mechanical Engineering, Systems Engineering and Science, Civil Engineering.
+•Course: Electrical Engineering and Computer Science, Materials Science and Engineering, Applied Chemistry, Mechanical Engineering, Systems Engineering and Science, Civil Engineering.

-Doogarah 1 st) /ear 2 nd y year
+Research 1 st y /ear 2 nd year

-Research Guidance Credits Spring Fall Spring Fall Professor
+Guidance Credits Spring Fall Spring Fall Professor

-Galdarioo semester semester semester semester
+Guidance semester semester semester semester

 Special

 Exercise1 1 0

 Exercise2 1 0

 Exercise3 2 0

 Exercise4 2 0 Each

 Special Supervisor

 Experiment1 1 0

 Experiment2 1 0

 Experiment3 2 0

 Experiment4 2 0